humhub-contrib/gallery/NOTES_TODOS.md

 		- solely the profile owner
 	- read access levels of galleries
 		- defined for each gallery (public/followers/private)
-- options for multiple selected files (e.g. delete selected)
-- append uploaded files to gallery view via ajax
-- add loader gifs/bars while module is working (upload multiple files, delete gallery)

-#Bugs
-- uploading multiple files sometimes results in an error message: "Call to a member function getUrl() on a non-object".
-Probybly caused because the file is not fully created but already returned to the view.
-	- basefile in Media l.
-92 seems to be not initialized.

 <br />
 <img src="https://www.zeros.ones.de/fileadmin/logo_facebook.png" alt="Drawing" style="width: 100px;"/>